northgrove/M365DefenderTraining/M365 Defender LAB/Module1-IdentityProtection.md

     -	Start the TOR browser, and connect to the TOR network
     -	Login with your test account “testuser1” to https://portal.azure.com
     -	Sign-in is interrupted with a “risky signin detected”.
-Cancel the sign-in o	(if no Suspiciouse activity detected warning sign shows up, interrupt the sign-in, restart the TOR-browser and try sign-in again)
+Cancel the sign-in
+        - (if no Suspiciouse activity detected warning sign shows up, interrupt the sign-in, restart the TOR-browser and try sign-in again)
     -	Close the TOR browser.
     -	Re-open the TOR browser and create a new connection to the TOR network.
     -	Login with your test account “testuser2” to https://portal.auzure.com